ipsegs/sshpodlog/README.md

-## SSH Pod Log Downloader
+# SSH Pod Log Downloader

 This is a command-line tool written in Go that connects to an SSH server, interacts with Kubernetes using `kubectl`, and downloads logs from a specified pod.

 ## Binary Download to start using right away
 Download the Binary from the Releases Assets to start using right away.

 ## Installation For Each Operating System using Bash script
- n/b   Go must be installed on the system.
+**Note:** Go must be installed on the system.

 1. Clone the repository:

    ```shell